Welcome to the MRWA & Veolia Community Fund 2023-2024

 2. How do I apply?

 Once you have submitted your application you will need to send the supporting documents listed in the ‘What documents will I need to include with my application?’ section below.
-You can attach the documents to your online application or email them to email@example.com (address to be set up in outlook)
+You can attach the documents to your online application or email them to email@example.com.

 3.What is a waste prevention, reuse and recycling project?